Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Configured -cocycles on groups of symplectomorphisms

 \section{Configured $3$-cocycles on groups of symplectomorphisms}

-Throughout let $(M,\omega)$ be a closed $2n$-dimensional symplectic manifold, and let $\Diff_{\omega}(M)$ be the group of symplectomorphisms of $(M,\omega)$, with identity component $\Diff_{\omega,0}(M)$.
-In Section \ref{sec3ss2884} , we construct a natural $\Diff_{\omega}(M)$-invariant Lie algebra $3$-cocycle and explain how, under suitable geometric hypotheses, it gives rise to a locally smooth group $3$-cocycle on a covering of $\Diff_{\omega,0}(M)$ via a well-configured complex.
-In Section \ref{sec3sdds2884}, we prove Theorem~\ref{main3}.
+Throughout, let $(M,\omega)$ be a closed $2n$-dimensional symplectic manifold, and let $\Diff_{\omega}(M)$ be the group of symplectomorphisms of $(M,\omega)$, with identity component $\Diff_{\omega,0}(M)$.
+In Section~\ref{sec3ss2884}, we construct a natural \(\Diff_{\omega}(M)\)-invariant Lie algebra \(3\)-cocycle and explain how, under the hypotheses used in the applications, Proposition~\ref{baas} produces a locally smooth group \(3\)-cocycle on \(\Diff_{\omega,0}(M)\).
+In Section~\ref{sec3sdds2884}, we prove Theorem~\ref{main3}.